danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > Money, or a faithful, modest friend?
 > Therefore help me rather to keep these qualities, and do not expect from me actions which will make me lose them.
 > <br /><br />
-> 'But my country,' says he, 'will lack assistance, so far as lies in me.'
+> "But my country," says he, "will lack assistance, so far as lies in me."
 > <br /><br />
 > Once more I ask, What assistance do you mean?
 > It will not owe colonnades or baths to you.